-Dr. Vortex rounded the wall and strolled toward my prison.
-With little care he raised my chin and shone a penlight into each of my eyes.
-Resisting him earned a firmer grip in which he yanked my gaze to meet his.
-Once the examination was over he left my face to drop.
+Dr. Vortex strolled to my prison.
+He raised my chin and shone a penlight into my eyes.
+Resisting earned a firmer grip.
+He yanked my gaze to meet his.
+Once the examination was over he let my face drop.

-“This next portion requires you to be conscious,” he said.
-“It will be very painful, but if it brings you any comfort try to remember that it’s for a good cause.”
+“This next part requires you to be conscious,” he said.
+“It will be painful, but if it brings you any comfort that it’s for a good cause.”

 I wheezed more than I spoke.
 “What’re you… going… to do?”

-He circled the ring to inspect the couplings, and then my shackles.
+He circled the ring to inspect the couplings.
+He then checked my shackles.
 Of course he anticipated an escape attempt.
-“More than your pedestrian mind could ever comprehend,” he said, his attention on finer things.
+“More than your pedestrian mind could ever comprehend,” he said.
+His attention rested on finer things.

-The makeshift laboratory was a scene from DIY hell with sharp edges and bolts strewn across the dusty floor.
-Near the center was a gaping hole torn into the concrete and cables thicker than my arm snaking into various panels, along with the stocks encased around my limbs.
+The makeshift laboratory was a scene from DIY hell.
+It was all sharp edges and bolts strewn across the dusty floor.
+Near the center gaped a hole torn into the concrete.
+Cables thicker than my arm snaked from it into various panels.
+From there they fed into the stocks that encased my limbs.

-His grimace remained neutral as he turned to a console and transcribed code from one monitor to another.
-How long did it take for him to piece all this together?
-There was no mistaking his intellect; a shame he spent it in ego dollars.
+He turned to a console and transcribed code to another screen.
+His intellect was incredible.
+What a shame he spent it in ego dollars.

-Dr. Vortex flinched, but allowed the insult to wash past him.
+Dr. Vortex allowed the insult to wash past him.
 “Human suffering is temporary,” he said.
 “Yours and mine included.
 Why concern myself with the pain of others?
-History certainly won’t remember.”
-The words had come from his mouth, but were still hard to swallow.
+History won’t remember.”
+The words were hard to swallow.
 How could one person be so cold?

 I shook the dizziness.
 “Is that why you’re… doing this; for some kind… of ‘greater good’?”

-He said nothing at first, and doted on the numeric sequence that danced across the screen.
-Once satisfied he turned away, and hummed as he moved to another station.
-“If I have an obligation to humanity as a whole it will be better served with the power you currently possess.
-In the meantime, my only interest lies in taking what’s mine; not for any selfish purpose, mind you, but for further study.”
+He said nothing at first, and doted on the numeric sequence dancing across the screen.
+“If I have an obligation to humanity as a whole it will be better served with the power you currently own.
+In the meantime, my only interest lies in taking what’s mine.
+Not for any selfish purpose, but for further study.”

 “Who do you… think you are?
 God?”

-His chuckling echoed across the cavernous space.
-“Not a god; merely his protégé.
-If there is such thing as a celestial watchmaker then I am the repair man.
-I have seen his creation, and surely even you agree that it is in need of adjusting.”
+His hum echoed across the cavernous space.
+“Not a god, his protégé.
+If there is a celestial watchmaker then I am the repair man.
+I have seen his creation.
+Even you must agree that it needs adjusting.”

-For as long as I had strength I fought against it, however long that was.
-My screams did nothing to blanket the pain; my eyes strained out of my head.
-I was blind to everything but the agony of having my powers ripped away, like tearing off strips of skin.
+The interconnected rings started to grind against each other.
+A pale hue flickered from its heart and pulled sparks from my skin.
+The machine bled me through the prickles in my veins.
+For as long as I had strength I fought against it.
+Screaming did nothing to blanket the pain.
+My eyes strained from their sockets.
+I was blind with agony.
+Having my powers ripped away was like tearing strips of skin.
 Every drop lost to him left a hollow corner that would never be whole again.

 * * * *

-His hand flew across my other cheek and left a burning mark.
-I opened my eyes to the snarling teeth of Dr. Vortex as he grabbed my shoulder and held me in place.
-He slapped me again for good measure, and seethed in such a way that spittle landed on my chin.
+His hand flew across my other cheek.
+The burning mark sizzled under my flesh.
+I opened my eyes to Dr. Vortex as gnashing his teeth.
+He wrenched me against the grip of his ma and slapped me again for good measure.
+Spittle landed on my chin.

-It was weird that I should be blamed for the consequences of his invention, and weirder still to watch him lose his cool.
-What happened to the distant, studious figure he prided himself on being?
-That man was gone, and in his place was someone made desperate.
-Maybe that was worse; or maybe it was a way out.
+It was weird that he blamed for his invention, and weirder still for him lose his cool.
+What happened to the distant, studious figure he prided himself?
+That man was gone, and replaced by someone desperate.

-Dr. Vortex marched back to his station.
+Dr. Vortex marched to his station.
 “What would you know of it, boy?”

-“Only that… maybe… you shouldn’t be so… greedy!
+“Only that… you shouldn’t be so… greedy!
 Ha!”
-The words were like sandpaper in my throat, but still I pushed.
+The words were like sandpaper in my throat.

-Driven by rage the doctor flew back and clasped my throat.
-His other hand drew back, and paused.
-The boiling red rising up his brow eased some as reason pulled him back.
+The doctor flew himself back and wring my neck.
+His other hand drew back to slap me again, but paused.
+The boiling behind his brow settled.
+Reason anchored him to earth.
 His grip loosened.

 “You will not goad me,” he said.
 “I need you awake and able to withstand the rest of the procedure.”
-Dr. Vortex marched back toward one of the consoles, unable to look back lest anger get the best of him.
+Dr. Vortex made a point to ignore me after that.
+He needed to master his rage lest he overlook important details.

-Maybe it was the stale air that was uncooked by sun-beaten panels, or the rodents daring to move through the open, but the room held the sense of night.
-The boards over the windows made it impossible to know for sure.
-Who knows how long I’d been hanging there, stretched until my limbs froze in place.
+It was the stale air radiated cold and gave the room a sense of night.
+The corrugated iron panels over the windows made it impossible to know for sure.
+Who knows how long I’d been hanging there, stretched until my limbs locked in place.

-It was minutes, maybe more when I heard sirens.
-Dr. Vortex turned to follow my ear, and caught them soon after.
+It was minutes or more when I heard sirens.
+Dr. Vortex followed my ear.
 His response was immediate.